kjhealy/kieranhealy.hugo/content/blog/harrison-white/index.markdown

 Samuel Beckett said about that book.
 “Here” he remarked, “words are not the polite contortions of twentieth century printer’s ink.
 They are alive.
 They elbow their way on to the page, and glow and blaze and fade and disappear.”
-We should all be so lucky to have our own scientific work to draw flame and catch fire in the way that Harrison White’s work so often did.
+We should all be so lucky to have our own scientific work draw flame and catch fire in the way that Harrison White’s work so often did.